bmstu-iu9/refal-5-lambda/doc/historical/note003.en.md

-sentence, without taking into account the pairing of the brackets and the correctness of the declaration of the variables, then the brackets pairings are checked separately for each sentence action, then the correctness of the use of the variables is checked; only after this is generated the result code in C ++), then we have two ways:
+sentence, without taking into account the pairing of the brackets and the correctness of the declaration of the variables, then the brackets pairings are checked separately for each sentence action, then the correctness of the use of the variables are checked; only after this is generated the result code in C ++), then we have two ways:

 1. Implement a regular syntactical analyzer (similar to Modular Refal), i.e.